nhtua/pycooler-digital-display/README.md

 PyCooler Digital Display expects very simple digital display controller device that plugged in via USB interface.
 The the command `app.py monitoring` would send the temperature in a bytes array which is `[1, 47]`. **1** is the command to update value in the digital display controller. and **47** is the temperature it draws from Linux.
 So if your digital display has complicated combination of code, probably it won't work.

-Please submit an Issue, and hope that someone has the same device will help you fix the code.
+Please submit an Issue, someone has the same device will help you fix the code.

 3. Service does not start automatically.
 Here are some useful commands to debug